solariswu/solariswu.github.com/_posts/2016-10-19-leetcode-204-count-primes.md

 ---
 layout: post
 title: "leetcode #204   Count Primes"
 description: ""
-category:
+category: algorithm
 tags: [leetcode, algorithm]
 ---
 ### Description:

   Count the number of prime numbers less than a non-negative number, n.

-### Credits:
-  Special thanks to @mithmatt for adding this problem and creating all test cases.

-### resolvation
+### Solution:
   1. Sieve of Eratoshenes
   2. Test from p*p till sqr(n), remove all the times times of p
   3. Optimized ->